-My novel Daughter of Magic released on May 22, 2018 from Not a Pipe Publishing, which accepted Kamila Shamsie’s challenge to make 2018 The Year of Publishing Women and will publish nine books by seven women this year.
-They are also accepting submissions of short stories by women to be published weekly online.
+My novel Daughter of Magic released on May 22, 2018 from Not a Pipe Publishing, which accepted Kamila Shamsie’s challenge to make 2018 The Year of Publishing Women and published nine books by seven women that year.
+They also accepted submissions of short stories by women to be published weekly online.
 Eighteen of these (including the following) were collected into a year-end anthology, Strongly Worded Women.

 “Crane’s Fire” comes from deep in the backstory of Daughter of Magic.